zobiejrz/vexillology-website/README.md

 # vexillology-website
-The website for the Vexillology Winterim at KGMPA
+The website for the Vexillology Winterim at KGMPA made the ComPro Winterim